delir1um/Bizzin/project.md

-# Bizzin: Compressed Replit AI Project Config
+# Bizzin: Comprehensive Project Documentation

 ## Overview
 Bizzin is a modern SaaS platform designed for entrepreneurs to plan, journal, and track business goals.
 It's a frontend-only React application leveraging Supabase for authentication, database management, and file storage.
 The project's vision is to provide a comprehensive, intuitive tool that empowers entrepreneurs through structured goal setting, reflective journaling, and insightful tracking, ultimately boosting business success and personal growth.
 Key capabilities include a public landing page, protected user-specific pages for journaling, goals, training, biz-building tools, and document management, alongside user authentication and role-based access for freemium and premium features.